openresty/lua-nginx-module/README.markdown

 rather than the original `"hello"` value.

-Arbitrary data values can be inserted into this "matic" table, including Lua closures and nested tables.
-You can also register your own meta methods with it.
+Arbitrary data values, including Lua closures and nested tables, can be inserted into this "matic" table.
+It also allows the registration of custom meta methods.

 Overriding `ngx.ctx` with a new Lua table is also supported, for example,